Boiler Sight Glass Erosion

 · Sight glass design of flanges, bolts, gaskets and glass.

-- The type of metal, kind of glass (Borosilicate glass resists thermal stress better then common soda lime glass), and gasket material must meet design criteria.
+- The type of metal, kind of glass (Borosilicate glass resists thermal stress better than common soda lime glass), and gasket material must meet design criteria.

 - Improper installation can also have an impact